 President of the University of Applied Sciences and Arts of Southern Switzerland (SUPSI)

 Alberto Petruzzella (1967) graduated in Law from the University of Lausanne.
 In 2005, he earned a PSD Diploma (Programme Supérieur pour Dirigeants) at the Institut européen d'administration des affaires (INSEAD).
 He worked for Credit Suisse from 1998 to 2016, and was in charge of the Ticino region.
-To name a few, he is President of the Council of the University of Applied Sciences and Arts of Southern Switzerland (SUPSI), President of the Association of Ticino's Bankers (ABT), board member of the Association of Ticino’s Industries (AITI) and member of the Founding Committee of the Centre for Banking Studies in Vezia.
+To name a few, he is President of the Council of the University of Applied Sciences and Arts of Southern Switzerland (SUPSI), President of the Association of Ticino's Bankers (ABT) and President of the Founding Committee of the Centre for Banking Studies Villa Negroni in Vezia.
 He has been member of USI Council since December 2016.

 Maria Chiara Tallacchini